thelabcat/word-search-generator/README.md

 To run from source:
     - Download the word_search.pyw file somewhere.
 It will not output files when it runs, so your desktop is fine.
-    - Download and install a version of Python 3 (probably will currently be 3.8, which works).
+    - Download and install a version of Python 3.
     - Double-click the word_search.pyw file.

 To run from binary:
-    - Download the appropriate binary for your OS from the Releases page, and run it.
+    - Download the appropriate binary for your OS from the Releases page, and double-click it.

 Within a minute or so, a simple GUI with a text entry area should appear:

 - The checkbox enables the use of non-European word placing directions.

 - Size factor is the ratio of total puzzle letters to all letters that make up words.
 Cannot be less than 1.
 Defaults to 4, and the arrow buttons won't take you past 2-9, although you CAN enter numbers outside this range.
 The GUI will round down floating-point numbers.
-Entering 1 will make the most efficient puzzle possible, which will probably be ridiculously easy and is not reccommended.
+Entering 1 will make the most efficient puzzle possible, which will probably be ridiculously easy and is not recommended.

 - The entry area has an explanatory line of text inserted at startup :) Delete that explanatory text, then enter one word per line with no punctuation.
 Capitalization will be ignored when generating the puzzle.